seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exit ALEXAS*

-Let him for ever go:–let him not–Charmian,
+Let him for ever go:--let him not--Charmian,
 Though he be painted one way like a Gorgon,
-The other way’s a Mars.
+The other way's a Mars.
 Bid you Alexas

 *To MARDIAN*